moj-analytical-services/writing_functions_in_r/README.md

 System Statistics quarterly publication: December 2018 (published in May 2019), which can be found [here](https://www.gov.uk/government/statistics/criminal-justice-system-statistics-quarterly-december-2018).

+Over the course of this section we’ll be tackling some exercises that fit into a data processing story, so make sure you run the code in “example\_code.R” as we go along.

 ## Loading packages and data